-Undertake further training and development that will enable them to assume significant responsibility within organisations This FdA prepares students for junior management roles within a payroll setting.
-In this it is both vocationally relevant and also prepares students for the managerial level most frequently found within their particular workplace setting.
-Progression to an appropriate Honours degree is a realistic option upon completion of this award.
-The range of finance based payroll modules require analytical skills to be applied to a variety of data.
-The use of case studies during examination further develops this skill.
-Use a range of techniques to initiate and undertake critical analysis of information (ICT) Practical skills relevant to employment & professional development Examples of teaching, learning and assessment methods used: Effectively communicate information, arguments, and analysis in a variety of forms (COMMS) Assignments form a vital communication method and allow this skill to be assessed.
-The Work Based Project challenges students to further develop through a major, research based, piece of work.
-The course allows students to deploy two Solve complex problems through critical analysis (AON) (PS) routes to achieve this outcome.
+Examples of teaching, learning and assessment methods used:

+- Assignments form a vital communication method and allow this skill to be assessed.
+The Work Based Project challenges students to further develop through a major, research based, piece of work. - The course allows students to deploy two routes to achieve this outcome.
 As stated previously they may take a financial bias where there is ample scope for problem solving in many of the modules assessment pieces.
-They may also prefer a managerial bias and assessment in those modules lend themselves to the Apply underlying concepts and principles to an employment context analysis of problem situations.
-All of the content of this course is directly relevant to the student's workplace.
+They may also prefer a managerial bias and assessment in those modules lend themselves to the analysis of problem situations. - All of the content of this course is directly relevant to the student's workplace.
 Most of the scope for demonstrating this, however, lies in the assignment strand of the assessment devices.
-These represent 72% of the overall assessment load and are all work based.
+These represent 75% of the overall assessment load and are all work based.
 That is they require the student to examine and discuss issues they encounter in their workplace and propose solutions.

-(Abbreviations in brackets are Key Skills that are developed as a result of achieving these outcomes))
+(Abbreviations in brackets are Key/transferable skills that are developed as a result of achieving these outcomes.)

 The learning strategy is based upon blended learning methods whereby students are supplied with the required course material as specified by the CIPP.
 Each module is thus supported with a bespoke package of learning materials containing both knowledge and activity.
-This, in turn, is complemented by a student workbook for competence based modules and it is through the completion of the workbook that the student is able to test their developing competences.
-These features are supported by both formal tutorial and tutorial support available both on-line and on the telephone.
+These features are supported by both formal tutorial and tutorial support available face to face, on-line and on the telephone.